AdobeDocs/campaign-standard-learn.en/help/acs/managing-processes-and-data/services-and-subscriptions.md

 ---
-title: Managing services and subscriptions
+title: Manage services and subscriptions
 description: Adobe Campaign allows you to create and manage newsletters and cross-channel communications, through a set of services.
 This video will show you how to create a service and manage its subscriptions in Adobe Campaign Standard (ACS.
 feature: Subscriptions and Services
 topics: